greenm01/vb4x/docs/vb4x_specs.md

 ### 2\.4.1 Fighter Squadrons & Carriers

-Fighters are commissioned in squadrons and freely patrol their home systems.
+Fighters are commissioned in squadrons and freely patrol solar systems.
 They are small ships that require a carrier to move between systems.

 There is no limit on the number of fighter squadrons deployed in a system, and they operate independently from carriers in said system.